Robert J. McGorrin, Head

 The College of Agricultural Sciences, the department, the food industry, and the Institute of Food Technologists offer over 25 merit and financial need scholarships to encourage students preparing for careers in the food industry.
 For more information, contact the department, 541-737-3131, and the Office of Financial Aid and Scholarships, 541-737-2241.

-Graduates of a master's or doctoral program hold teaching, research and extension positions with colleges and universities.
+Graduates of a master's or doctoral program hold positions in teaching, colleges and university research and extension, and in industry.